CiU Approach

 Humans learn by experiencing things, and by reflecting on those experiences to find meaning.
 We could get fancy and call this Constructivist Learning Theory, but in the end, the important thing is that active learning and engaged participation really matter.
 We learn by doing.

-In the CiU program, this includes real life work experience, incredible community projects and interactive workshops that allow participants to fully explore concepts and ideas, building deep understanding that facilitates real change.
-It also includes integrating and actively practicing all kinds of wellness activities to help people find a real world self-care practice that they can take with them for life.
+In practice, this means including things like real life work experience and community projects.
+It also means using materials like the CiU Curriculum of interactive workshops that encourages participants to fully explore concepts and ideas, building deep understanding that facilitates real change.
+Additionally, it can include integrating and actively practicing all kinds of wellness activities to help people find a real-world self-care practice that they can take with them for life.

 5. CiU is Trauma Aware.